xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 ```

 ### `version` and `distfiles`
-A package update procedure usually consists of two things:
+A package update procedure ([which by the way has it's own tutorial
+here](package-update-tutorial.md)) usually consists of two things:

 1. changing `version`
 2. updating `checksum`

 `distfiles` should depend on `version` so that when `version` is updated,
 `distfiles` is updated too.
 With this method, it is much harder to have a
-package whose `version` doesn't match the real version of the package.
+package whose `version` doesn't match the real version of the distfile.

 Here is the modified template:
 ```bash